WHO WE ARE - Cayou and the crew

 View more pictures of our beautiful tug, Cayou.

-Eric has almost 15 years in the marine construction industry.
-He is our Construction Management and Logistics Officer and holds quality in the details to a high regard on every job Thompson puts their name on.
+Eric has 15 years in the marine construction industry.
+He is the proud new owner and president of Thompson Pile Driving.
+Eric holds quality in the details to a high regard on every job Thompson puts their name on.
 Eric believes marine construction is a great way to make a living, where you are outside and able to see what you have accomplished at the end of each day.
 Eric worked in the foundation, framing, and remodeling fields before beginning work at Thompson Pile Driving.
 He adores the opportunity to make long lasting relationships with our clients during and after the construction phase.

 Eric lives in Bremerton, has a wife and three children, and loves to ride dirt bikes with the kids.